TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/data-types.md

 ## `SERIAL` Pseudotype

-In YugabyteDB, just like in PostgreSQL, a sequence is a special kind of database object that generates a sequence of integers.
+In ZNbaseDB, just like in PostgreSQL, a sequence is a special kind of database object that generates a sequence of integers.
 A sequence is often used as the primary key column in a table.

 By assigning the `SERIAL` pseudotype to a column, the following occurs in the background: